mostafashalaby/TVHeadMew/readme.md

 # Final Remarks

-This assignment was such a great challenge to undertake!
+This project was such a great challenge to undertake!
 Understanding GLSL, especially the vertex and fragment shaders, was as challenging as it was rewarding.
 I feel like I have a solid grasp on modeling objects from scratch now too, as well as a stronger understanding of the graphics pipeline.
 I had a strong vision of this movie before making it a reality - and am thankful that I was able to achieve what I wanted.